 "To say that Naropa University can provide an antidote to the threat of the growing dividedness that we now face is only true if we can engage in collective self-inquiry, interpersonal engagement, and skillful social action.

-Regina Smith is the Director of the Office for Inclusive Community at Naropa University.
+Regina Smith is the Executive Director for Mission Integration and Student Affairs at Naropa University.
 Rooted in embodied contemplative philosophies, Regina Smith relies on magical creativity, intellectual clarity, and mission-centered collaborative leadership to advocate for social transformation.
 With an MFA in Poetry, and an MA in Contemplative Psychotherapy, her training allows her to bridge the mechanics of the mind with the intricacy of the heart.